 Results also show that each crop has a different response to precipitation and so precipitation alters crop choice.
 More precipitation increases the chance that farmers pick wheat and decrease the chance they pick vegetables, potatoes, rice, soybeans, and oil crops (Table 2).
 Cotton, sugar, and maize do not appear to be sensitive to marginal changes in precipitation.
 Similar to temperature, the annual effects of precipitation can be dominated by the outcomes in one season.
 For example, the positive annual precipitation effect for wheat and the negative annual precipitation effect for vegetables and potatoes are dominated by the effect in summer.
 Sometimes, seasonal effects are offsetting.
-For example, rice is more likely with more precipitation.
+For example, rice is more likely with more precipitation in spring, fall and winter seasons, but is less likely if there is more summer precipitation.
 Cotton is more likely with more precipitation in both spring and winter, but is less likely if there is more precipitation in summer and fall.